World-volume Effective Theories of Locally Non-geometric Branes: Translational zero-modes in doubled space

 where ${\Isg}$, ${\IsB}$ are $D \times D$ symmetric and skew-symmetric matrices and ${\Isphi}$ is a scalar function.
 One should again keep in mind that their roles are not fixed at this stage.
 These matrices and scalar are identified with the space-time metric $g_{\mu \nu}$, the $B$-field $B_{\mu \nu}$ and the dilation $\Phi$ through the $O(D,D)$ assignment \eqref{eq:ODD_assign} and \eqref{eq:gm_duality_frame_fixing}.
 It is worthwhile to note that, with the imposition of the strong constraint, the generalized Lie derivative $\widehat{\mathcal{L}}_{\xi}$ by $\xi^M = (\bar{\epsilon}_\mu, \epsilon^\mu)$ on the generalized metric and the dilaton \eqref{eq:monopole(3.3)} results in the linear combination of the ordinary Lie derivative $\mathcal{L}_{\epsilon}$ and the gauge transformation $\delta_{\bar{\epsilon}}$ in their components.
 Namely, we have

-Before writing down the explicit variations of the components, we note the fact that the precise Nambu-Goldstone modes in a curved space are given by the constant moduli supplemented by appropriate weight factors \cite{Adawi:1998ta}.
-We assume that the gauge parameter $\xi^M = (\bar{\epsilon}_\mu, \epsilon^\mu)$ is given by the form:
+Before writing down the explicit variations of the components, we note the fact that the precise Nambu-Goldstone modes in a curved space are given by the constant moduli, which will be promoted to the world-volume fields, supplemented by appropriate weight factors \cite{Adawi:1998ta}.
+Following the analysis in the DFT wave solution~\cite{Berkeley:2014nza}, we first try the ansatz for the gauge parameters $\xi^M = (\bar{\epsilon}_\mu, \epsilon^\mu)$ given by

-where $\phi^a_0$ is the constant moduli parameter, $H$ is the harmonic function in the solution \eqref{eq:BPS_condition} and $s$ is a constant which will be determined later.
+where $\phi^a_0, \bar{\phi}_{0a}$ are the constant moduli parameters, $H$ is the harmonic function in the solution \eqref{eq:BPS_condition} and $s$ is a constant.
+However, one easily finds that the naive ansatz \eqref{eq:naive_ansatz} allows only constant $\phi_0^a, \bar{\phi}_{0a}$ and it is not suitable for the world-volume fields.
+Instead, we mimic the ansatz discussed in the analysis on the M5-brane~\cite{Adawi:1998ta}:

+The constant $s$ will be determined later.
+We will see that \eqref{eq:true_ansatz} is the correct ansatz in due course.
 Then the explicit variation of the relevant components are given by

 where ${\IsH}_{\mu\nu\rho} = 3 \partial_{[\mu} {\IsB}_{\nu\rho]}$ and we have used the BPS condition \eqref{eq:BPS_condition} in the evaluation of $\delta {\IsB}_{ab}$.

 Finally, fields that characterize the world-volume effective theory of a brane are defined by promoting the constant moduli to functions on the world-volume: